SotonLM/Architecture/practice/README.md

 ## Workflow

+1. Make sure you're in the `practice/` directory
-1. Read `QUESTIONS.md` to understand the problems
+2. Read `QUESTIONS.md` to understand the problems
-2. Use playground files to experiment and test your ideas
+3. Use playground files to experiment and test your ideas
-3. Implement solutions in `architecture/*.py` files
+4. Implement solutions in `architecture/*.py` files
-4. Test your implementations with `python validate.py`
+5. Test your implementations with `python validate.py`
-5. Submit your solutions when complete
+6. Submit your solutions when complete

+## Important Notes

+- All commands should be run from within the `practice/` directory
+- Make sure to `cd practice` first before running any scripts
+- The `validate.py` script should be run from the `practice/` directory

 Good luck! 🚀